duckdb/duckdb-web/docs/extensions/overview.md

 ```shell
 duckdb -unsigned
 ```

-now any extension can be loaded, signed or not:
+Now any extension can be loaded, signed or not:

 ```shell
 LOAD './some/local/ext.duckdb_extension'
 ```